 At that point, our expectations will then move even closer toward abstraction, which we currently find harder to define.

-Tom Morrod is Research and Analysis Executive Director for the IHS Technology Group within IHS Markit
+Tom Morrod is Research and Analysis Executive Director within the IHS Technology Group at IHS Markit

 Posted 18 September 2017